July 16, 2018 | Updated July 28, 2022

 The effect is heartier, darker, like a squall roaring over Lake Pontchartrain, but everything in the bowl points to the seafood.
 It was less like eating a soup than it was like eating seafood with a gumbo sauce.

 Fortunately, I found it in Link’s excellent book Real Cajun.
 As I suspected, this gumbo hinges on great broth and a serious roux.
 And, of course, great seafood.
 Chef Link uses crab, shrimp and oysters.
 I’d just returned from down South, laden with Gulf shrimp and fish.
 I’d smoked some tripletail throats (belly+collar), and, when flaked out, tasted almost exactly like crabmeat.
 They’d go into the gumbo in place of the crab.

 I’d also just come home from a San Francisco Bay fishing trip, so I had some fresh halibut, too.
 All three would go into this gumbo.
 You can use any combination of fish and seafood, but you really need at least shrimp in there to go along with whatever fish you choose.
 And please get Gulf shrimp, or at least American shrimp.
 It makes a difference.

 Making shrimp or crab broth is pretty easy, and doesn’t take hours and hours like a regular stock does.
 So you can make it in the morning as you’re getting ready to make the gumbo.
 Or you can make your broth up to a few days before — do not use store-bought fish broth or clam juice.
 Homemade fish stock works great, too.
 Or throw it all in together, which is what I did.

 Now comes the only hard part of a gumbo, the roux.

-There are lots of ways to make a roux, but I prefer the traditional method of mixing flour and oil or fat in a pot and stirring over medium heat until it’s ready.
+There are lots of ways to make a roux, but I prefer the traditional method of mixing an equal weight of flour and oil or fat in a pot and stirring over medium heat until it’s ready.
 How long?
 As Chef Emeril Lagasse likes to joke, “three beers.”
 He’s right.
 To get a roux dark enough for this seafood gumbo, you need almost an hour of almost constant stirring.
 It’s the price you pay for magic.